camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 # 10.202.30.193   10.202.46.72   10.202.65.75
 ```

+#### CoreDNS configuration

-Configure CoreDNS to forward DNS queries for specific namespaces to the other cluster.
+In the next part, you will configure CoreDNS to forward DNS queries for specific namespaces to the other cluster.

 You have to choose unique namespaces for Camunda 8 installations.
-The namespace for Camunda 8 installation in the cluster of region 1, needs to have a different name from the namespace for Camunda 8 installation in the cluster of region 2.
+The namespace for Camunda 8 installation in the cluster of region 0, needs to have a different name from the namespace for Camunda 8 installation in the cluster of region 1.
 This is required for proper traffic routing between the clusters.

 For example, you can install Camunda 8 into the `camunda-london` namespace in the `cluster-london` cluster, and `camunda-paris` namespace on the `cluster-paris` cluster.
 Using the same namespace on both clusters won't work as CoreDNS won't be able to distinguish between traffic targeted at the local and remote cluster.

 Besides the main namespaces, add `failover` namespaces, in both clusters, in case of a total region loss.
 This is for completeness, so you don't forget to add the mapping on region recovery.
 The operational procedure is handled in a different [document](#). <!-- TOOD: add reference -->

-3. Configure CoreDNS with the namespace to DNS resolver mapping:
+1. Configure CoreDNS to send requests for certain namespaces to the remote DNS resolver.

 ```bash
 kubectl --context $CLUSTER_0 edit -n kube-system configmap coredns
 ```

-And at the bottom of the `Corefile` the namespace mapping to the remote DNS resolver:
+At the bottom of the `Corefile`, add the namespace mapping to the remote DNS resolver:

 <!-- yaml is always reformated wrongly -->